ann-ulu/MDM-Metrics-Dashboard/README.md

 # MDM-Metrics-Dashboard
 This repository contains a snippet of an interactive dashboard for tracking Master Data Management (MDM) metrics, built using Power BI.
 The dashboard provides insights into key MDM performance indicators, customer metrics, and system health.<br>
-The visualizations in this dashboard are designed to help effectively monitor and manage data quality, system availability, and customer information in alignment with MDM goals.

 ### Screenshot
 <img src="MDM metrics.png">